eppye-bots/wiki_for_rtd/advanced-deployment/use-mysql.rst

             # Path to the database root
             datadir=D:/MySQL Server 5.5/Data

     #.
 Restart the MySQL service.
-If it will not start, check permissions!
+If it will not start, check permissions.